 We list the most important complications.
 The selection is not exhaustive.

-- Girls with LCPD have a less favorable prognosis than boys.
+- Factors associated with a less favorable prognosis include: